 Symptoms of golfer’s elbow typically include pain and tenderness over the joint of the elbow.
 You can also experience pain and weakness when you try to grab something or while doing various tasks, or you could feel numbness and tingling that radiates into your fingers.

-The team at New England Stem Cell Institute does thorough exams when you come to the office with elbow pain.
-During your evaluation, the team reviews your symptoms and examines your elbow.
-To confirm or rule out golfer’s elbow, the team will often recommend an ultrasound.
+The team at New England Stem Cell Institute will perform a thorough exam when you come to the office with elbow pain.
+During your evaluation, our team reviews your symptoms and examines your elbow.
+To confirm or rule out golfer’s elbow, we will often recommend an ultrasound.
 We may also recommend an X-ray to rule out a fracture as the underlying cause of your pain.

 During prolotherapy, the team injects a special solution consisting of dextrose and Novocaine™ into your elbow to stimulate your body’s natural repair process.

-PRP is a blood product the team creates from your own blood.
+PRP is a substance the team creates from your own blood.
 It contains your body’s natural healing properties, including platelets, growth factors, and specialized cells.
 Like prolotherapy, PRP is injected into your elbow to accelerate the healing.

 In some cases, prolotherapy can be combined with PRP to improve your golfer’s elbow.